espinoco/zenburn-terminal-os-x/README.md

 #### About

-This project aims to bring a Zenburn terminal color scheme for OS X that is faithful to original Zenburn color scheme for Vim.
+This project aims to bring a Zenburn terminal color scheme for OS X based on how MacVim looks with Zenburn color scheme for Vim.